Project Connect: What to know about the $7.1B public transit plan

-A major chunk of the project is a downtown tunnel, projected to cost $2 billion, which would span about six city blocks along Fourth Street from Republic Square to the Downtown Station, north from Republic Square to at least 11th Street, and south from the Downtown Station to Rainey Street.
+A major chunk of the project is a downtown tunnel, projected to cost $2 billion, which would span about 20 city blocks along Fourth Street from Republic Square to the Downtown Station, north from Republic Square to at least 11th Street, and south from the Downtown Station to Rainey Street.

 "One of the chief components of this project, in fact, is the underground tunnel to ensure that traffic is not impacted downtown," Adler said.
 "It also will keep the transit system moving more quickly."